wolfSSL/documentation/wolfSSL/src/chapter06.md

                                            void* ctx);
 ```

+Note: A registered `devId` can be any value other than `-2`, which is reserved for the special `INVALID_DEVID` enum value.
+Passing `devId == INVALID_DEVID` as an argument into a wolfCrypt API indicates that no callback should be invoked and to use the default internal implementation instead.

 #### 3. Pass the `devId` as an argument to a wolfCrypt API function

-For wolfCrypt API’s use the init functions that accept `devId` such as:
+For wolfCrypt API’s, use the init functions that accept `devId` such as:

 ```
 wc_InitRsaKey_ex
 wc_ecc_init_ex